BitcoinDeveloperNetwork/tutorials/PGP-bitcoin-address/index.md

   julia> push!(tx_outs, TxOut(change_satoshis, script_pubkey));
   ```
 > **Note**
 > We are using our original address for change as a convenience.
-For more information on why this is not advised, please see the [Address_reuse](https://en.bitcoin.it/wiki/Address_reuse) from the bitcoin wiki.
+For more information on why this is not advised, please see [Address_reuse](https://en.bitcoin.it/wiki/Address_reuse) from the bitcoin wiki.

 4. Finally, we can construct our unsigned transaction with one input and two outputs.